 It is a sort of comfort food for expats and honorary Sephardis alike: See how they mop those tomato chunks with their bread!
 I just cannot tell you how ubiquitous it is at our Moroccan tables.
 It seems to be leaning on the Jewish side more often than on the Arabic side.
 In a cheese sandwich, in a tuna sandwich, slathered on fish and chicken, even on pasta.
 Talk about eating your veggies at every meal!
 There’s no such thing as Sephardi kids not eating veggies: It was our sustenance.
 So you see it’s all about what you grow up with!

 My Matbukha version has roasted garlic in it, for an easily added wonderful layer of flavor.
 In fact it is so fragrant and so flavorful that you can easily afford to main course very plain, this dish is enough to take it places!

-Settle for canned tomatoes only if you must.
-It will be good, yes, but fresh will be fantastic.
+This is the ultimate treat.
+Settle for canned tomatoes (I do love this brand) when fresh tomatoes are too expensive.
+It will be very good, yes, but fresh will be fantastic.
 Do not use very juicy tomatoes such as the cherry or vine variety.
 Use the less juicy and meatier tomatoes.
 Plum and beefsteak tomatoes are perfect.

 Matbukha freezes very well.

 Go ahead and double the recipe.
 Just as long as you make it in a broad bottom recipe.
 The trick is to have at all times a shallow layer in the pot, so the liquids evaporate steadily and at a brisk pace.

 - 1 whole head garlic

 - 2 red bell peppers, washed, cored, and seeded